 Canning to preserve food at home is something we have the least experience with at the Academy of Culinary Nutrition, as the high heats and the perils of spoilage are a deterrent for us to do this in our home kitchen!

-We highly recommend our friends over at Well Preserved (and their cookbook Batch) to learn more about canning.
+We highly recommend the cookbook Batch to learn more about canning.

 P.S.
 Don’t Forget to Save Your Seeds!